raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step08.md

 #### Advanced design techniques

-If you want to know more about creating a physical object and using tools such as 3D modelling and 3D printing, check out our [Design and prototype embedded computer systems course](https://www.futurelearn.com/courses/embedded-systems).
+If you want to know more about creating a physical object and using tools such as 3D modelling and 3D printing, check out our [Design and Prototype Embedded Computer Systems course](https://www.futurelearn.com/courses/embedded-systems).

 ### Your turn